Rebels in Ukraine say commander is killed in a car bombing

 - APNewsBreak: Deal allows Yellowstone bison slaughter

+Ukrainian President Petro Poroshenko spoke late Saturday with President Donald Trump, who he said expressed “deep concern” over the escalation.

-The surge in violence began the day after Russian President Vladimir Putin spoke by telephone with President Donald Trump for the first time since Trump entered the White House.
-Ukrainian President Petro Poroshenko has cast the outburst of fighting as an argument for continuing Western sanctions imposed on Moscow for its actions in Ukraine.
+The surge in violence began the day after Russian President Vladimir Putin spoke by telephone with Trump for the first time since Trump entered the White House.
+Poroshenko has cast the outburst of fighting as an argument for continuing Western sanctions imposed on Moscow for its actions in Ukraine.

+During Saturday’s call, a statement issued by Poroshenko’s office said the two leaders “noted the urgent necessity of establishing a complete cease-fire.”
+The Ukrainian president thanked Trump for his “strong support for the sovereignty and territorial integrity of Ukraine.”

+The White House said Trump had a “very good call” with Poroshenko.
+“We will work with Ukraine, Russia, and all other parties involved to help them restore peace along the border,” Trump said in a statement.

 The government-held town of Avdiivka, just north of the main rebel-controlled city of Donetsk, has been the focus of the fighting.
-A temporary cease-fire had been called to allow workers on both sides to restore electrical service to freezing residents reduced shelling for much of the day.
+A temporary cease-fire had been called to allow workers on both sides to restore electricity to freezing residents as shelling eased for much of the day.
 But the Ukrainian military said rebel forces began a mortar barrage of Avdiivka in the evening.

 The daily shelling has left locals in the industrial town of about 35,000 traumatized.